 During this rotation, interns will conduct outpatient psychoeducational evaluations, primarily focused on diagnoses of Attention Deficit Hyperactivity Disorder, learning disabilities, and comorbid conditions such as mood and anxiety disorders.
 Generally, these evaluations include intellectual, academic, and emotional and behavioral assessment, but can also include developmental disability and personality assessment.
 Interns have the opportunity to conduct assessment interviews, administer and interpret a battery of tests, and provide feedback to families.

-During this rotation, interns will also have the opportunity to work with the UF OCD program, which focuses on training and treatment of refractory Obsessive–Compulsive Disorder.
-Interns learn cognitive behavioral therapy with exposure and response prevention (CBT-E/RP), an empirically supported treatment for OCD and other anxiety disorders.
+Interns will have the choice of participating in a rotation with (1) the UF OCD program, which focuses on training and treatment of refractory Obsessive–Compulsive Disorder or (2) Parent-Child Interaction therapy.
+In the UF OCD program, interns learn cognitive behavioral therapy with exposure and response prevention (CBT-E/RP), an empirically supported treatment for OCD and other anxiety disorders.
 The OCD program includes intensive outpatient (daily) and weekly outpatient services.
-Interns also treat co-morbid conditions such as Autism Spectrum Disorder, depression, eating disorders, and tic disorders.
+Alternatively, interns can train in the delivery of Parent-Child Interaction Training (PCIT) designed to address externalizing behaviors in young children.

 Child Health Rotation

 Interns on Child Health Rotation work in a variety of interdisciplinary clinic settings including Pediatric Pulmonology, Pediatric Inflammatory Bowel Disease, and Pediatric Sleep Medicine.
-As an example of this experience, interns on the Pediatric Pulmonary Rotation (under the supervision David Fedele, Ph.D.) work with patients diagnosed with Cystic Fibrosis.
+As an example of this experience, interns on the Pediatric Pulmonary Rotation (under the supervision of David Fedele, Ph.D.) work with patients diagnosed with Cystic Fibrosis.
 Psychology is part of a large interdisciplinary team that includes pulmonologists, nurses, social workers, and respiratory therapists.
-Interns consult with patients and their families during their routine outpatient visits to the Cystic Fibrosis Center or during inpatient hospitalizations to evaluate psychosocial adjustment, medical regimen adherence and disease management, family functioning, and coping.
+Interns consult with patients and their families during their routine outpatient visits to the Cystic Fibrosis Center or during inpatient hospitalizations to evaluate psychosocial adjustment, medical regimen adherence, and disease management, family functioning and coping.
 Interns will have the opportunity to pick up individual therapy patients from the patients they assess in the Cystic Fibrosis Center pending appropriate insurance.
+Interns can work with Drs.
+Westen and Driscoll in the interdisciplinary Type 1 diabetes clinic.
 Finally, interns will work with David Janicke, Ph.D., in his Thursday afternoon Behavioral Pediatric Clinic conducting brief, targeted assessments and interventions of children with acute and chronic health conditions, most notably pediatric GI conditions (encopresis/toileting issues, feeding aversion, belly pain).
-Interns will also work with Drs.
-Janicke and Fedele conducting inpatient consultation and liaison visits at the UF Health Shands Children’s Hospital
+Interns will also work with Dr. Rawlinson conducting inpatient consultation and liaison visits at the UF Health Shands Children’s Hospital

 Pediatric Psychology Intensive Track

-Interdisciplinary Training.
 The intern will gain extensive training in the targeted assessment and treatment of children & their families in a variety of interdisciplinary pediatric clinics each lasting for 1– 2 quarters.
-These include rotations with the Cystic Fibrosis Center, Type 1 Diabetes Clinic, Inflammatory Bowel Disease Clinic, and Pediatric Sleep Disorder Clinic in which interns will collaborate with interdisciplinary medical teams to address difficulties with adherence, coping, and quality of life.
+These include rotations with the Cystic Fibrosis Center, Type 1 Diabetes Clinic, Inflammatory Bowel Disease Clinic, Infectious Disease, Oncology, Cranio-Facial Clinic and Pediatric Sleep Disorder Clinic in which interns will collaborate with interdisciplinary medical teams to address difficulties with adherence, coping, and quality of life.

-Outpatient Therapy.
-The intern will receive year-long training in CBT and other intervention strategies to address coping and disease self-management related to child health conditions, as well as general clinical child issues such as disruptive behavior disorders, anxiety and depression.
+The intern will receive year-long training in CBT and other intervention strategies to address coping and disease self-management related to child health conditions, as well as general clinical child issues such as disruptive behavior disorders, anxiety, and depression.

-*Research Opportunities.
 Active participation in research related to child health is encouraged.
 There are ample opportunities to engage in research with one or more faculty on NIH funded trials or other research studies.
 Opportunities for manuscript preparation are often available.
-For more information on our ongoing research in this area please go to our research website at http://pedspsych.phhp.ufl.edu/.
+For more information on our ongoing research in this area please go to our research website.